 Opening Minds - Stenhouse Publishers Author: Peter H. Johnston Year: 2012 Grade Range: K-8 Media: 160 pp/paper ISBN: 978-157110-816-6 Item No.: WSB-0816 "Introducing a spelling test to a student by saying, 'Let's see how many words you know,' is different from saying, 'Let's see how many words you know already.'
 It is only one word, but the already suggests that any words the child knows are ahead of expectation and, most important, that there is nothing permanent about what is known and not known." — Peter Johnston

 This resource provides teachers with an Alberta context for differentiated instruction, and information and strategies for implementing differentiated instructional practices to better meet the diverse learning needs of all students.
 The files of this resource are in portable document formation (pdf).
 The resource can be downloaded as an entire document or by individual sections.
 Click here to download the entire resource (4.4 mb).
 Education - Making a Difference: Meeting diverse learning needs with differentiated instruction

 How Principals Can Grow Teacher Excellence At Cochrane Collegiate Academy, teachers credit their principal with helping them continually improve their practice through effective PD, ongoing support, and mutual trust.
 Cochrane principal Josh Bishop (right) makes sure his teachers receive strong support and consistent PD -- up to 90 hours every year.
-Credit: Zachary Fink At Cochrane Collegiate Academy (1) , in Charlotte, North Carolina, high-quality teachers have been an important part of turning the school around, and many of them credit their principal, Josh Bishop, for helping them reach their full potential.
+Credit: Zachary Fink At Cochrane Collegiate Academy, in Charlotte, North Carolina, high-quality teachers have been an important part of turning the school around, and many of them credit their principal, Josh Bishop, for helping them reach their full potential.
 Here are some of the ways that Bishop brings out their best.
 1.